jimthoburn/picture-gallery/README.markdown

 ### How to publish your gallery

-The above steps will create a `_site` folder that can be published on any server.
+The above steps will create a `_site` folder that can be published on any web server.

 For example, you can auto-deploy a GitHub repository to [Netlify](https://www.netlify.com/) and use these deploy settings: